Roger Stone Sentenced to 40 Months in Prison

 — Donald J. Trump (@realDonaldTrump) February 20, 2020

+“The court cannot be influenced by those comments,” Jackson said of the tweets without referring to the president by name.
+“They were entirely inappropriate.”

-Last week, Stone’s legal team filed a motion requesting a new trial after the jury’s foreperson expressed support for the prosecutors who quit the case — a move that was denied by U.S. District Court Judge Amy Berman Jackson.
+Last week, Stone’s legal team filed a motion requesting a new trial after the jury’s foreperson expressed support for the prosecutors who quit the case — a move that was denied by Jackson.
 Stone will be offered the opportunity to challenge his sentence, which means he may not be immediately imprisoned.

 Stone was arrested in Ft.
 Lauderdale, Florida, in January in a pre-dawn raid by the FBI.
 The raid drew condemnation from Republicans, including former Gov. Chris Christie (R-NJ), who said at the time that the FBI was “trying to intimidate” Stone with their use of AR-15s and flak jackets.

 “I think it’s the wrong thing for prosecutors to do.
-I think that Mr. Mueller made a mistake in authorizing that because you’re going to be criticized,” Christie, a federal prosecutor, said.
+I think that Mr. Mueller made a mistake in authorizing that because you’re going to be criticized,” Christie, a former federal prosecutor, said.

 .